 The slides below and my comments in between were taken from the conference.
-The PDF version of them is available for participants, and, as noted on them, has a public status.
-The commentaries between the slides is a compilation of what I took away from the session and slides and the author’s notes at the slides.
+The PDF version of them is available for participants and, as noted on the slides, has public status.
+The commentary between the slides is a compilation of what I took away from the session, the slides, and the author’s notes on the slides.

 What is Commerce Cloud?

 - Standard Facilities.
-Central logging, maintenance controls.
-Performance analysis and scaling are not yet available now, but will be available in 2019.
+Central logging and maintenance controls.
+Performance analysis and scaling are not available yet but will be available in 2019.

 - Standard Cluster Deployment.
-Kubernates operator, Apache Ingress and non-interactive initialization/update.
+Kubernetes operator, Apache Ingress, and non-interactive initialization/update.

 - Platform.
-Contains centralized components which are common for all customers
+Contains centralized components that are common for all customers.

 - Subscription.
-Contains customer project specific components.
-The configuration of these is under control of the customer.
+Contains customer project-specific components.
+The configuration of these is under the customer’s control.

 Main platform component and services